 Honor and Integrity System Basics

-A vital component to the Honor & Integrity System is the inclusion of the Honor Pledge which applies to ALL assignments, examinations, or other course work undertaken by undergraduate and graduate students.
+A vital component to the Honor and Integrity System is the inclusion of the Honor Pledge which applies to ALL assignments, examinations, or other course work undertaken by undergraduate and graduate students.

-Procedures followed by the Honor & Integrity System office and the Honor Council in addressing academic dishonesty.
+Procedures followed by the Honor and Integrity System office and the Honor Council in addressing academic dishonesty.

-Since the implementation of the Honor & Integrity System in 1999, Honor & Integrity System staff have emphasized a student development perspective in adjudicating those found in violation of the Honor Pledge.
+Since the implementation of the Honor and Integrity System in 1999, Honor and Integrity System staff have emphasized a student development perspective in adjudicating those found in violation of the Honor Pledge.

 General Format of Honor Council Hearings

 Listing of Honor Pledge violations by year since 1999.